-The inlib starts to be rich now.
-It contains code for fitting (pure header version of MINUIT), but also pure header code to write histograms and ntuples at the ROOT format (yes,yes).
-There is a lot of code for plotting (inlib::sg::plotter class), and as the inlib contains also the render\zb action able to render a scene by using an inlib z-buffer, you can also do batch plotting in 3D without the need to tie to any GL library.
+The inlib contains histogram classes.
+Our histograms are not implicitly managed by using the singleton pattern and/or global pointers.
+In fact there is no writeable static data in inlib and exlib.
+Beside being not thread safe, this kind of pattern breaks OO encapsulation and complicates the global understanding/readability of the code, especially when dealing with big software.
+The inlib contains code for fitting (pure header version of MINUIT), but also pure header code to write histograms and ntuples at the ROOT file format.
+There is a lot of code for plotting (inlib::sg::plotter class), and as the inlib contains also the render\zb action able to render a scene by using an inlib z-buffer, you can also do batch plotting in 3D (and 2D) without the need to tie to any GL library.
 Various examples can be found under the inlib/examples/cpp directory.
 (In particular the lego\zb.cpp example for 3D batch plotting).
+Part of the inlib is now used, within the "g4tools" namespace, in the Geant4 examples to create and fill histograms and ntuples and export them at various file formats (AIDA-XML, ROOT, CSV for ntuple).